 - Have a FAFSA and CSS profile on file with the Office of Financial Aid (OFA) and must renew their FAFSA annually

 - Not be enrolled in spring/summer classes or study abroad

-- Provide you with the resources and equipment you need to do your work
+- Provide you with the resources and equipment needed to do your work.

 If you’re not sure whether your experience qualifies for the LSA Internship Scholarship, you may send an email to us at firstname.lastname@example.org to discuss.
 We will assist you in registering your internship which is the first step to being considered for the LSA Internship Scholarship.